Morning, Tuesday, 14th January 2025

 Online

-This conference will examine next steps for child online safety regulation, policy and practice in the UK.
+This conference focuses on next steps for child online safety regulation, policy and practice in the UK.

-The agenda looks at latest developments in addressing practicalities of implementing age verification requirements, as well as identifying and classifying content, and issues around attention-retaining features that may negatively impact children.
-Sessions will assess next steps for safeguarding against harmful content, the future regulation and responsibilities relating to livestreaming sites, and challenges around moderating livestreams and homepage feeds.
+The agenda looks at latest developments in addressing practicalities of implementing age verification requirements, with reports that a potential future social media ban for under-16s in the UK is being considered.
+Identifying and classifying content, and issues around attention-retaining features that may negatively impact children, will also be discussed.
+Sessions will assess next steps for safeguarding against harmful content, including embedding safety by design, the future regulation and responsibilities relating to livestreaming sites, and challenges around moderating livestreams and homepage feeds.

 Considerations around the balance between freedom of expression and online safety will be discussed, particularly in the context of identifying, classifying and moderating journalistic content.
 Attendees will also discuss privacy considerations and the provision of information for age verification purposes, and to emergency services and through the legal system.

-The potential positive contribution and potential threats emanating from emerging technologies such as AI on online safety will be explored, assessing the adequacy of current legislation in regulating AI’s effects on internet safety.
+The potential positive contribution and potential threats emanating from emerging technologies, such as AI, on online safety will be explored, looking at the adequacy of current legislation in regulating AI’s effects on internet safety.
 We also expect discussion on next steps for innovation to support child protection and the development of automated detection and areas for further research, following Ofcom’s Evaluation in Online Safety: A Discussion of Hate Speech Classification and Safety Measures, published in March 2024.

 Further sessions will focus on international cooperation and enhancing collaboration to protect children online, with recent commitments to international regulatory consistency, looking at opportunities for sharing expertise, and exploring next steps for international private-public collaboration.

-We are pleased to be able to include keynote sessions with: Prabhat Agarwal, Head, Digital Services and Platforms Unit, European Commission; and Prof Sonia Livingstone, Professor, Department of Media and Communications, London School of Economics and Political Science.
+We are pleased to be able to include keynote sessions with: Michael Tunks, Principal, Online Safety, Ofcom; Owen Bennett, Head, International Online Safety, Ofcom; Martin Harris Hess, Head, Sector for the Protection of Minors Online, European Commission; and Prof Sonia Livingstone, Professor, Department of Media and Communications, LSE.

 Overall, areas for discussion include:

-- policy and regulation: Ofcom’s consultation and next steps - options for strengthening the Online Safety Act - addressing key stakeholder concerns
+- policy and regulation: implementation of Ofcom’s Illegal Harms Codes and guidance - key considerations for the Government’s strategic priorities for online safety - Ofcom’s consultation and next steps - options for strengthening the Online Safety Act - addressing key stakeholder concerns

 - regulatory balance: challenges in moderating journalistic content - considerations for freedom of speech - ensuring child protection